davidrhoden/davidrhoden-basic-netlify/timeline/got-robbed-april-20.md

 I resolve to be less trustful in the future.

-The bass was/is a left-handed Fender Jazz, made in Mexico, serial number MN8000116.
+The bass was/is a left-handed Fender Jazz, black finish, made in Mexico, serial number MN8000116.
 It had flat-wound strings with purple trim at the time.